-In Surfer 14 and newer versions, you can reshape/edit contour lines from the grid editor document window.
+In Surfer 14 and newer versions, you can reshape/edit contour lines from the Grid Editor window.
 To do so:

 - Right click on your grid-based map layer in the Contents window and click Edit Grid.
 Alternatively, if you don't have a grid-based map created, click File | Open, then in the Open dialog, choose your grid file and click Open.
 Your grid is opened in a grid editor document window.